 Fast forward, 2000 years.
-This farm has been a colossal success and now covers 30% of the earth’s surface.
+This farming project has been a colossal success and now covers 30% of the earth’s surface.
+(30% of the earth’s inhabitants currently identify as Christians).
 It is organized and robust, and it supports a massive and thriving farming community.
 Obviously, the owner is quite pleased with his progress.

 Seeing his success, and being forward thinking, the owner is understandably eager to plant and develop the remaining 70% of his land.
 But due to the economies of scale he sees that it is no longer feasible to send out individual laborers, with small packages of seed, to increasingly far-flung lands.
 That model will have to give way to new mechanized farming techniques.
 He knows the same exact seed needs to be planted, but what new tools does he have at his disposal?